wmcnamara/crynn/README.md

 - [GLM](https://glm.g-truc.net/0.9.8/index.html) for matrix and other graphics related mathematics.
 - [STB_IMAGE](https://github.com/nothings/stb) for image loading.

-*As of now, Crynn does not use submodules for all of its dependencies.
-This will change, but as it stands you can find the dependency files in the lib/thirdparty folder.*
+*Crynn does not use submodules for its dependencies.
+You can find the dependency files in the lib/thirdparty folder.*

 # Getting Started:
 ## Downloading Crynn: